2020PB/police-brutality/reports/Washington.md

 ### Police beat unarmed man on the ground | May 31st

-Couple of police officers are seen beating and manhandling an unarmed man.
+A couple of police officers are seen beating and manhandling an unarmed man.
 The officers are throwing punches while he was on the ground and pinned.

 **Links**